 Created in 2002, the institute has established itself as a leading national and internationally competitive biomedical institute in areas, such as Oncology and Immuno-oncology, Neurosciences, Infectious Diseases and Vaccines and Autoimmunity and Inflammation.

 iMM is strategically located in the largest Medical Research Campus in Portugal, including a medical school (Faculdade de Medicina da Universidade de Lisboa) and the biggest university hospital (Hospital Santa Maria) in the country.
-This favorable ecosystem facilitates the translation of our research into clinical applications – our research portfolio solidly anchored in basic science includes an increasing proportion of clinically oriented lines of research.
+This favourable ecosystem facilitates the translation of our research into clinical applications – our research portfolio solidly anchored in basic science includes an increasing proportion of clinically oriented lines of research.

 Several state-of-the-art technical platforms include Bioimaging, Flow Cytometry, Animal (fish and rodents), Histology and Biobank facilities.
 Translation of our scientific excellence to societal impact is fueled by a core technology transfer activity that generates an extensive patent portfolio and stimulates entrepreneurship and industry collaboration.